Dmitry-Borodin/pdfview-android/README.md

 ```
 findViewById<PDFView>(R.id.activityMainPdfView).fromAsset("paper.pdf").show()
 ```
-See [sources](/pdfview-library/src/main/java/com/pdfview/PDFView.kt) for other methods to provide file.
+See [sources](/pdfview-library/src/main/java/com/pdfview/PDFView.kt) for other methods to provide a file.

+When you have url - first use your network client to download file to the cache folder, then show it.
+This library provides view, it doesn't do network requests.

 ## Add to your project: